dogechain-lab/dogechain-docs/docs/consensus/poa.md

 ## Overview

-The IBFT PoA is the default consensus mechanism in the Jury.
+The IBFT PoA is the default consensus mechanism in the dogechain.
 In PoA, validators are the ones responsible for creating the blocks and adding them to the blockchain in a series.

 All of the validators make up a dynamic validator-set, where validators can be added to or removed from the set by employing a voting mechanism.
 This means that validators can be voted in/out from the validators-set if the majority (51%) of the validator nodes vote to add/drop a certain validator to/from the set.
 In this way, malicious validators can be recognized and removed from the network, while new trusted validators can be added to the network.